privacytrustlab/soteria_private_nn_inference/Soteria/Architecture_Search/README.md

 **If a pre-searched DARTS architecture exists:** Place the architecture pickle file in this directory.

-A pre-searched architecture pickle file can be found [here.](https://drive.google.com/file/d/1jvXTzDp53w4U3KJkFyNR-QK_ddFcZiEc/view?usp=sharing)
+A pre-searched architecture pickle file can be found [here.](https://drive.google.com/file/d/1jvXTzDp53w4U3KJkFyNR-QK_ddFcZiEc/view?usp=sharing) Place the trained architecture file directly in the directory `/app/Soteria/Architecture_Search/trained_model`.

 The hyperparameters used to obtain this architecture are listed in file `hyperparameters.csv`.